-- A. Locate new and expanded arterials away from and outside of shoreline jurisdiction unless there are no feasible alternatives. - B. Design roads and trails to be located as far landward as possible, to fit the topography and utilize existing corridors so that minimum alterations of natural conditions will be necessary. - C. Design, construct and maintain roads and trails to minimize erosion and to permit natural movement of ground water and flood waters. - D. Piers and bridges are preferred to the placement of fill within the shoreline for the roads and trail crossings. - E. Dispose of construction debris, overburden, and other waste materials in such a way as to prevent their entry by erosion from drainage, high water, or other means into any surface water body. - F. Rely upon the City of Toledo Transportation Plan Element of the Comprehensive Plan to identify new transportation crossings or corridors within shoreline areas.
+- A. Locate new and expanded arterials and freeways away from and outside of shoreline jurisdiction unless there are no feasible alternatives. - B. Design roads and trails/shared use paths to be located as far landward as possible, to fit the topography and utilize existing corridors so that minimum alterations of natural conditions will be necessary. - C. Design, construct and maintain roads and shared use paths to minimize erosion and to permit natural movement of ground water and flood waters. - D. Piers and bridges are preferred to the placement of fill within the shoreline for the road and shared use path crossings. - E. Dispose of construction debris, overburden, and other waste materials in such a way as to prevent their entry by erosion from drainage, high water, or other means into any surface water body. - F. Rely upon the City of Napavine Transportation Plan Element of the Comprehensive Plan to identify new transportation crossings or corridors within shoreline areas.